Sports in Germany

 Running

-Running in Germany is a popular sport, despite the fact that it can get quite cold in Germany in winter.
-That being said, it also has a certain magic about going for a run in the snow – not to talk about the good training it is to run in ankle deep snow, similar to running on beach sand!
+Running in Germany is a popular sport, even though it can get quite cold in Germany in winter.
+That being said, it also has a certain magic about going for a run in the snow – not to talk about the good training it is to run in ankle-deep snow, similar to running on beach sand!

 The winter attire for running might be a little unusual for South Africans, especially the men, with tights galore.
 However, one runs not to look good while you run, but afterwards, right?
 Anyway, one overly freezing run without tights, convinces one to accept and adapt very fast.